Proxy-Phaethon/chaos/docs/notes/SYNTAX.md

 ## Combinational Devices

 Complex systems emerge from simple devices.
+A calculator.

 Each device should perform one operation.